FIWARE-Middleware/KIARA/doc/Installation and Admin Guide.md

 If you are using Maven or an IDE you can download an executable jar file of kiaragen from the [KIARA Maven-Central](http://search.maven.org/#search|ga|1|g:org.fiware.kiara) repository, or you can find it in a standalone distribution available online.

 #### On Windows:
-* Download the file kiaragen-x.x.x-capsule.jar from Maven Central
+* Download the file kiaragen-x.x.x-cli.jar from Maven Central
 * Rename it to kiaragen-x.x.x.jar and place it in a directory in the windows execute path or place it to your project directory (e.g. subdirectory lib).
 * To make the execution simpler you can also download the kiaragen.bat script